Top 10 High Potassium Foods List

 Studies have shown that every bite of fatty fish like salmon you eat can reduce the risk of cardiovascular disease and inflammation in the body thanks to its omega-3 content (Sommer et al. 201115).

-In addition to wild salmon, much other fatty fish, such as yellowfin tuna, can also be remarkable potassium-rich foods that also provide an omega-3 boost:
+In addition to wild salmon, many other fatty fish, such as yellowfin tuna, can also be remarkable potassium-rich foods that also provide an omega-3 boost:

 Furthermore, it’s not a big secret that fatty fish helps you lose weight.